You have more control over

-So what do you have to do for those odds?
+What do I need to do to improve those odds?

 I didn’t flip my life overnight.
-I experimented—made small, sustainable changes, measured, repeated.
+I experimented, made small sustainable changes, and increased effort and intensity over time.

 How do I know it’s working?

-Subjectively, now at 39, I feel healthier—stronger, more resilient.
+Subjectively, now at 39, I feel healthier, stronger, and more energetic.

 Inflammation dropped